MyBroadband

 MyBroadband is South Africa's largest technology news website which was started in 2003 as a consumer advocacy forum to address broadband problems which existed in the country at the time.
+It is owned by mass media company Broad Media.

 Since then, the website has grown into an IT news publication with an online community of 3.2 million unique visitors and over 10 million page views per month.
 MyBroadband is the largest IT website in South Africa, serving the local market with technology and business news, and hosts the largest online community in the country in the form of its forum.
 MyBroadband monitors and reports extensively on the local IT and telecommunications industry and publishes news articles and reports on various subjects and categories.

 History

 MyBroadband was originally an online forum which was launched in 2003 to serve as a platform to discuss broadband services in South Africa.
 At the time, social media platforms - such as Facebook and Twitter - were not available and the MyBroadband Forum allowed South Africans to share information online.
 One of the main objectives of the MyBroadband Forum was to examine and discuss the South African broadband landscape, focusing on ADSL connections - which dominated the country and were run by the state-controlled monopoly Telkom at the time.
 The forum has over 200,000 members and more than 10,000,000 posts.